 The goal of one-to-one coaching conversations is to make sure your employees are self aware, socially aware and can manage themselves.

-So, when and how often should you have a coaching conversation?
-Having successful coaching conversations does not mean every conversation becoming a lecture or a timesuck.
-That is why we advocate regular check-in’s with your direct reports to check their progress and see if they need coaching.
+Having successful coaching conversations doesn't mean every conversation has to become a lecture or a time-suck.
+That is why we advocate regular check-ins with your direct reports to check their progress and see if they need coaching.
 During our research for CoachBot’s one-to-one feature, we found that monthly one-to-ones were the upper limit for effective check-in meetings and anywhere from once a week to once a fortnight is ideal.
 Marcus Buckingham suggests asking two simple questions weekly:

 This simple approach creates a regular discourse with your direct report that helps with work, not get in the way of it.
 It also helps to create an open environment where they feel they can come to you if they make a mistake and you can help them learn from it.
-This is what Harvard professor Amy Edmonson calls ‘Psychological Safety’ and what Google found to be the most important factor behind successful teams, which is what we will discuss next.
+This is what Harvard professor Amy Edmondson calls ‘Psychological Safety’ and what Google found to be the most important factor behind successful teams.

 Team coaching is about the team creating collective change — and successful team coaching conversations are about helping people understand how to work better with others to create this change.
-This is either by understanding relationships in the team to make conflict productive and useful rather than destructive and harmful, focussing on how people interact and communicate, or helping teams to clarify a shared purpose, goals and roles.
+This is either by understanding relationships in the team to make conflict productive and useful, focussing on how people interact and communicate, or helping teams to clarify a shared purpose, goals and roles.
 It is of vital importance for everyone to be involved — so there’s collective accountability and shared benefit for everyone.

 Although these all seem like straightforward things to do in the workplace, continual learning through coaching conversations is an effective and uncomplicated way to improve performance.
 So try having a few coaching conversations with your direct reports, teams and peers and let us know how it goes!